segFaultCity/ZephyrGroup3/markdownFiles/UserInteraction.md

 ## Zephyr Group Three
 # Remind O’ Clock Application

+This Interaction to the system description will take the persona of one particular stakeholder: A parent of a busy/full household.

 Persona:
 Name: Marsha Staple